 Most are familiar with what is known as “the placebo effect.”
 It occurs when scientists prescribe a sugar pill, aka a dummy pill, to patients who believe that they are receiving the real drug.
 Any subsequent effects are then observed.
 One out of three people taking a sugar pill report feeling effects similar to that experienced by those taking the real drug.
 According to the American Cancer Society: “in the past, some researchers questioned whether [there was] convincing proof that the placebo effect [was] a real effect."
-But studies now show that the placebo effect is real, and that the patient’s belief enables the mind to heal the body.
+But placebo effect studies now show that placebos are real, and that the patient’s belief enables the mind to heal the body.

 Scientists have recorded brain activity in response to the placebo effect.
 Although we may not know exactly how it works, the idea that the mind can affect the body has been around for thousands of years and is well proven.
 Many ancient cultures depended on mind-body connections to treat illness.
 Shamans or medicine men would not have viewed their efforts as placebos, but their healing powers may have worked partly through the patient’s strong belief that the shaman’s treatments would restore their health.